codersaur/SmartThings/README.md

 2. Select '*SmartApps*', then browse to '*My Apps*' at the bottom of the list.
 3. Select the new SmartApp, complete the configuration options and press '*Done*'.

-**Note:** Some SmartApps may support multiple instances, whereas other may only allow one instance.
+**Note:** Some SmartApps may support multiple instances, whereas others may only allow one instance.

 ## Device Handlers